Poso Guard Station Cabin

 Directions

 From Bakersfield, take Highway 65 north to Highway 155.
 Turn east on 155 and continue to Jack Ranch Road.
 Turn left (north) and travel to Old Stage Road (M3).
-Travel through the Balance Rock settlement to a 4-way intersection.
-The driveway to Poso Cabin is a hard left turn.
+Travel through Balance Rock settlement until you reach a 4-way intersection.
+The driveway to Poso Cabin is a hard turn back to the left.
 From Porterville, travel south on Highway 65 to Ducor.
 Turn left (east) on Avenue 56 to Fountain Springs.
 At the 4-way stop, turn right onto Old Stage Road.
 Travel southeast to the intersection with Jack Ranch Road.
-Turn left (north) on M3.
-Travel through Balance Rock settlement to the 4-way intersection.
-The driveway is a hard left turn.
+Turn left (north) on M3 through Balance Rock settlement to the 4-way intersection.

 Amenities